Why study this course

 This programme opens a wide range of exciting career opportunities in planning, development and surveying.
 Graduates have an excellent track record securing employment in these sectors as well as transport, economic development, environment policy, and housing and urban regeneration.

-With modules that involve practitioners and experts from the world of practice, you will also have the opportunity to understand how your learning applies to the real world and consider the ways in which you can develop your professional profile and employability.
+With modules that involve practitioners, you will also have the opportunity to understand how your learning applies to the real world and consider the ways in which you can develop your professional profile and employability

 - The opportunity to study in a School ranked 8th for Town and Country Planning and Landscape (The Times and Sunday Times Good University Guide 2019) and consistently highly rated for its research excellence.